 Missed bile duct stone needs you to consult your doctor.
 It is often diagnosed via abdominal ultrasonography.

 - Open cholecystectomy: a small 3-5 cm wound in the upper-right abdomen below the rib cage.

-- Laparoscopic cholecystectomy: with 3 small wounds (one of them is also located in the upper right abdomen).
+- Laparoscopic cholecystectomy: with three small wounds (one in the upper right abdomen).

 Right upper abdominal pain after gallbladder removal can be a symptom of surgical wound complications.